• Skip to primary navigation

 Unscheduled pay raises or bonuses for deserving employees can build loyalty, keep top talent, and boost morale.
 However, doing so without a plan can have the exact opposite effect.

-The whole point of merit raises is to reward the most productive and high-performing employees, which motivates others to do better.
-Employees will be confused, angry, and ultimately less productive if merit raises are given out on a whim or there isn’t a clear idea of how to outperform and get the raise.
+The whole point of merit raises to reward the most productive and high-performing employees, which motivates others to do better.
+Employees will be confused, angry, and ultimately less productive if merit raises are given out on a whim or if there isn’t a clear idea of how to outperform and get the raise.

 References